learn-static/foundations-1-html/3-complete.md

 # Complete Web Page

+> This section provides a walk through of adding CSS and JS to our example HTML to demonstrate how HTML, CSS, and JS work together to create the websites we use.

 A web page is usually more than just HTML.
 The next steps are to add CSS to control the presentation style and JS to provide interactive functionality.